 Good Friday Rite of Reconciliation (Confession) and Pastoral Counsel

 Clergy are available for confession and pastoral counsel on Good Friday.
-This page contains some an overview of confession in the Episcopal Church, as well as a form to request an appointment.
+This page contains an overview of confession in the Episcopal Church.
 For a more robust discussion of confession, see this thoughtful article from the Society of St. John the Evangelist.

 The Rite of Reconciliation (Confession)

 What: Confession is an invitation to encounter God’s extraordinary grace and forgiveness in a confidential, one-on-one conversation with a priest.

 Who: Anyone!
 In the Episcopal Church we say, “all may, some should, none must” when it comes to Confession.

 When: Anytime that you feel trapped by guilt or are tempted to think that you are unforgivable.
 The season of Lent is, historically, a popular time to seek out Confession, but Confession is available by appointment year round with any member of the clergy staff.

 Where: On Good Friday, clergy are available for Confessions, on a walk-up basis in the Chapel of Grace.

 Why: because God’s forgiveness is greater than our own sins – but we so often forget it.
 Confession reminds us that, no matter what we have done, we are God’s beloveds and that grace is available to us at every moment.